Rolando Rivi: Childhood and education

-Rolando Maria Rivi was born on 7 January 1931 in the rural San Valentino as the second of three sons to Roberto Rivi (30 October 1903 – 22 October 1992) and Albertina Canovi; he was baptised on January 8 by the parish priest, Luigi Lemmi.
+Rolando Maria Rivi was born on 7 January 1931 in the rural San Valentino as the second of three sons to Roberto Rivi (30 October 1903 – 22 October 1992) and his wife Albertina Canovi; he was baptised on January 8 by the parish priest, Luigi Lemmi.
 His father consecrated the child on the day of his baptism to Our Lady of Mount Carmel.

 His birthplace was located in the foothills of the Apennines between the Secchia and Tresinaro rivers.
 His paternal grandparents were Alfonso and Anna Ferrari Rivi, who had moved to Levizzano-Baiso to work the land there and since the 1920s lived in a large house named "Poggiolo" with their nine children, of whom Roberto was the eldest son.

 Rolando grew up educated in the Catholic faith due to the influence of his mother and in the strong religious atmosphere of his parish.
 Before going to work in the fields each morning, like his father, he attended Mass.
 In this atmosphere of strong religious faith he grew.
 He had a passion for music, and learned to play the harmonium.
 His exuberance and liveliness often proved a test to his parents, but his grandmother, Anna, sensed his good character.
 She once said, "Rolando will become either a rascal or a saint!
 He can not walk the middle ground".

 In 1937, he began attending the local school.
 He was admitted to receive his First Communion almost at once because he was among the better prepared children and eager to do so.
 This took place on 16 June 1938, on the Feast of Corpus Christi.
 Rolando changed after that event: while remaining amiable and energetic he became more mature and responsible, a change which was accentuated after receiving his Confirmation on 24 June 1940 from the Bishop of Reggio Emilia Eduardo Brettoni.